joshraphael/retroachievements/Guides/SOS/guide.md

 |Katherine Clayton|any||6|
 |Angelica Snow|any||4|

-🕞 = only available to recruit after 33:00
+🕞 = only available to rescue after 33:00

 ### Doomed Passengers